-You are required to attend your developmental classes.
-If you do not attend your developmental classes, in accordance with the course's attendance policy, you may be dropped from that course by your instructor and will be considered out of compliance with your Academic Success Plan.
-Your Academic Success Plan may have allowed you to enroll in academic courses requiring a skill area that is being supported by your developmental course work.
-Students who are out of compliance with their Academic Success Plan will be required to enroll in appropriate self-paced developmental classes to regain compliance that semester and reestablish that academic support; failure to do so will result in being barred from future enrollment in academic course work until the TSI/College-Readiness requirements are met in appropriate skill areas (or, under special situations, permission is granted by the Director of Testing or the Director of Counseling).
+Attendance in developmental classes is required.
+Students who are out of compliance with their Academic Success Plan will be required to enroll in appropriate self-paced developmental classes to regain compliance that semester.
+Failure to do so will result in being barred from future enrollment in academic coursework until the TSI/College-Readiness requirements are met in appropriate skill areas (or, under special situations, permission is granted by the appropriate Dean.)
+Students who fail to attend classes by the census date will automatically be dropped as a no-show.